 By Ms. Gough’s defense (again in her apology), apparently, the infamous news site changed the title of her article and deleted a paragraph at the end where she fully admits that she could be wrong and out of touch on the subject.
 They did this without her consent.
 I don’t really know if they did or didn’t, but if they did, they need to make amends with this author and the public because the backlash she’s facing hasn’t been pretty.

 We all have moments where our mood and/or our mouth gets us into trouble.
 Whether it’s publicly to the masses or privately between your inner circles, it happens.
 We see something in the news that sets us off.
 Someone says something we take in a wrong way that sets us off.
 We lose our minds for a moment, becoming someone else and the loss of our minds sets us off.
 And it’s in this “off” state that we lash out.
 We lash out big time.
 We say stupid stuff.
 We do stupid stuff.
 We rant.
 We attack.
 We blame.

 It’s not right, but we’re human.
 We make mistakes.
+It happens.